cloudbank-project/az-serverless-tutorial/content/workstation/_index.md

 [resize the machine later](#resizing-the-vm).
 Just keep this option in mind as you do your work.

-On forging ahead: Some Lab steps involve installing packages; and you are often asked"Are you sure you want to go ahead?" in a number of different ways.
-You can assume it is ok toforge ahead when prompted in this way: Type in `y` or `yes` or `continue` or whatever.
+On confirmation: Some Lab steps involve installing packages; and you are often asked "Are you sure you want to go ahead?" in a number of different ways.
+You can assume it is ok to agree when prompted in this way: Type in `y` or `yes` or `continue` or whatever.